 This process is incredibly simple and easy.
 All you have to do is cook the liquid for an extended period of time.
 As the liquid cooks, some of it will evaporate and cause the mixture to thicken as a result.
 For our syrup recipe here we let it come up to a boil and then allow it to simmer for several minutes.
 This should help it to thicken to a nice syrup consistency.

 Does homemade syrup expire?

 Syrup has a long shelf life when refrigerated.
 Because it is made with preserving ingredients like sugar and water, it stays fresh for up to 6 months when stored in the fridge.

 Yes, you can freeze homemade syrup in an airtight container for up to 6 months.
 Just thaw on the countertop or in the fridge when you are ready to use it.
 I find that previously frozen syrup separates a bit more, so be sure to whisk well when reheating.

-For more breakfast favorites check out these other great syrup recipes
+Check out these other great syrup recipes to try!

 - PUMPKIN PANCAKES WITH APPLE CIDER SYRUP

 - EASY PEACH SYRUP